Skip to content

 }

-The third argument to StoredProcedureParametersBuilder is resultSetCapacity.
-This pre-allocates the internal List<T> to the expected row count, avoiding resizing:
+The third constructor argument of StoredProcedureParametersBuilder is resultSetCapacity.
+Use it to tell CaeriusNet the expected row count for materialized result sets.

 csharp